CACar Affordability UK

 Affordability vs finance calculator

-This page answers "how much can I afford?"—it starts from your income and gives a suggested budget.
+This page answers "how much car finance can I get?"—it starts from your income.
 Our car finance calculator UK answers "what will I pay for this car?"—you enter a price and see the monthly payment.
-Use both to plan and then check real quotes from UK lenders.

-• How is car finance affordability worked out?
+• How much car finance can I get?

 • Is this the same as a car finance calculator?

-A car finance calculator typically starts from a car price and shows your monthly payment.
-A car finance affordability calculator starts from your income and shows how much car you can afford.
-We have both: use the affordability calculator on this page for budget, and our car finance calculator when you have a specific car price in mind.
+A car finance calculator starts from a car price and shows your monthly payment.
+This page starts from your income and shows how much finance you might afford.
+Use our car finance calculator when you have a specific car price in mind.

 • What percentage of income should go on car finance?

-There is no single rule.
-Many guides suggest keeping car costs to around 10–15% of your net income so you have room for other expenses.
+Many guides suggest keeping car costs to around 10–15% of your net income so you have room for insurance, fuel and other expenses.
 Our calculator lets you choose conservative (10%), standard (15%) or aggressive (20%) to compare.